kmlefran/aiida-aimall/paper.md

 other quantum chemistry packages is also made available.

-Through a variety of workflows that can start with an .xyz file, AiiDA `StructureData`, or even with a SMILES string of a molecule, `aiida-aimall` provides a variety of use cases for automating and complex workflows.
+Through a variety of workflows that can start with an .xyz file, AiiDA `StructureData`, or even with a SMILES string of a molecule, `aiida-aimall` provides a variety of use cases for automating complex workflows.
 Additionally, tools to ensure that computers are not overloaded through too many simultaneous processes are made availabe through classes of `FromGroupSubmissionController`s from `aiida-submission-controller` to limit active processes.